LS-Lab/KeYmaeraX-release/README.md

 Dependencies
 ============
 - Wolfram Mathematica (version 9.0 or greater recommended.
 Other versions may work.
 The Mathematica J/Link library that comes with Mathematica is needed during compilation.
-Mathematica needs to be activated to use it at runtime, too.)
+Mathematica needs to be activated to use it also at runtime.)
-- Java JRE and JDK (Mathematica 9.0 is only compatible with Java 1.6 and 1.7.
-Mathematica 10.0 is compatible with Java 1.8)
+- Java Development Kit JDK (Mathematica 9.0 is only compatible with Java 1.6 and 1.7.
+Mathematica 10.0 is also compatible with Java 1.8)
 - sbt (Version 0.13 or greater recommended.
 Other versions may work).
 If you are using IntelliJ, this comes with the Scala plugin.
 - Scala 2.11.7 (sbt will download this automatically)